jan-cieslik/cancer_informatics/docs/Using_R/Matrix.md

 [1]  6 15
 ```

-To calculate the sum of a column inside a matrix, use the `colSums()` function.
-Inside the brackets, you write the matrix from which the values of the rows should be added together:
+To calculate the sum of each column inside a matrix, use the `colSums()` function.
+The function takes a matrix as a parameter:
 ```r
 # create a matrix with the number of 1 to 6
 data_matrix <- 1:6